- Course Number:

 Addendum to Course Description

 Appropriate swim clothing is required along with aquatic shoes.
-Students may be asked to provide
+Students may be asked to providecommunication from physicians or other medical professionals who might assist with planning anappropriate exercise program.

 Intended Outcomes for the course

-1. Adapt exercises learned in water to improve overall physical fitness throughout their lifetime.
+1. Adapt water exercises to improve overall lifetime physical fitness.

-2. Continue to develop their own adapted water activities including cardiorespiratory fitness,
+2. Continue to develop adapted water activities in order to improve cardiorespiratory fitness, muscular fitness and flexibility.

 Course Activities and Design